tfabris/BlueGigaEmpeg/README.md

 think/hope this is the most common configuration.

-To change the jumpers, open the BlueGigaEmpeg enclosure with a 2.5mm hex tool and lift out the board assembly.
+To change the jumpers, open the BlueGigaEmpeg enclosure with a 2.5mm hex tool and lift out the electronic board assembly.
 Look near the button and LED, and you'll see the RS-232 Crossover jumper block, with silkscreened instructions on the board to describe how to change the setting.
 Set the RS-232 Crossover jumper block to the opposite setting.

-Place the assembly back into the BlueGigaEmpeg enclosure so that the recessed RESET/PAIR button and the LED fit into the holes on the enclosure.
-If the LED got bent, straighten it carefully so the LED fits into the hole.
+Place the board assembly back into the BlueGigaEmpeg enclosure so that the recessed RESET/PAIR button and the LED fit into the holes on the enclosure.

-When reassembling the BlueGigaEmpeg enclosure, be careful not to overtighten the screws, if you tighten them too tight, you'll strip the plastic they're screwed into, and then they won't work any more.
+If the LED got bent, straighten it carefully so the LED fits into the hole in the casing.

+You should not need to force the BlueGigaEmpeg board assembly back into its casing, but it is a very precise fit so that it doesn't rattle.
+You might have to nudge and coax it a bit into its final position, but it should fit perfectly without forcing it.
+When placing the lid back onto the enclosure, the lid should fit gently and perfectly without forcing it down.
+If you feel like you need to force the lid closed, then you either have the lid backwards or you haven't gotten the board assembly seated back into the casing correctly, so try again.

+When reassembling the BlueGigaEmpeg enclosure, make sure to put the screws back in carefully.
+If you're using a powered screwdriver, use a slow speed, so that friction and heat don't melt the 3D printed plastic, thus stripping the screw holes.
+Make sure not to overtighten the screws, which would also strip the screw holes.
+Just make them tight enough to keep the casing cleanly shut.

 Debug Bluetooth connection if needed